I started writing on Medium on March 25, 2018 after someone recommended I try publishing on Medium to drive traffic to This Online World.

 Ultimately it’s really promising to see Medium making an effort to reward quality, pay their authors, and encourage interesting content.

-Here’s some other stats Medium included in their Partner Program email for March:
+Here’s some other stats Medium included in one of its Partner Program email:

 - 48% of authors or publications who wrote at least one story for members earned money.
 The average amount earned for the month was $77.04.